ChrisSantosLang/redscience/docs/source/category.rst

 ALL
 ---

-.. autodata:: ALL
+.. py:data:: category.ALL
+  :value: (-inf,+inf)
-    :annotation: A shortcut for the portion.interval.Interval_ that contains all (e.g. versions)
+A shortcut for the portion.interval.Interval_ that contains all (e.g. versions)